 - No more than two attempts allowed for pre-professional courses (withdrawals count as an attempt)

 Applicants who do not meet the minimum admission requirements as stated above will not be eligible for admission to the upper division program.
 Applicants may not complete any of the pre-professional courses or labs after admission to the university – all courses and labs listed below must be completed before arriving at UF as a transfer student.
+There are no exceptions to this policy.
 The GPA calculation of pre-professional courses is determined using the current UF grading scale.

 Transfer students who wish to add BME as a secondary major should plan to meet with the BME academic advisor prior to applying to UF to determine eligibility and discuss the application process.
 The BME major is a limited access program.
 Students must plan ahead to complete the prerequisite courses required to add the BME major as a secondary major.
 Transfer students interested in seeking a double major (two majors within the same college) or a dual degree (two majors in two different colleges) at the University of Florida should review the restrictions and requirements within the respective applications, located online at https://registrar.ufl.edu/forms.
 Please schedule an appointment with the Undergraduate Academic Advisor to discuss your options.